 5 – Do Uber Drivers Pay Taxes?

-Uber does not deducted payroll taxes from drivers earnings, which can be a blessing and a curse.
-It is the drivers responsibility to remit what is owed for Federal and State taxes.
+Uber does not deduct payroll taxes from drivers’ earnings, which can be a blessing and a curse.
+It is the driver’s responsibility to remit what is owed for Federal and State taxes.
 The benefit is that you don’t have to remit the money right away, but the money better be there when tax time comes.

 6 – What Can Uber Drivers Write Off?

 Almost everything associated with doing this gig.
-Most common deductions for rideshare drivers are: mileage rate, gas purchases, car washes, car loan payments and much more.
+The most common deductions for rideshare drivers are mileage rate, gas purchases, car washes, car loan payments and much more.
 But, be careful in how you frame your deductions, especially if the car is also used for personal stuff.